siyuan1992/coding-challenge/README.md

 No, you may use a public repo, there is no need to purchase a private repo.

 * *Do you have any larger sample inputs?*
 Yes, we have just added an example input with 10,000 tweets in the `data-gen` directory of this repo.
-It also contains a simplified producer that can connect to the live Twitter API and clean the data to conform to input requirements of this data challenge.
+It also contains a simplified producer that can connect to the live Twitter API and save the tweets to an input file that conforms to the requirements of this data challenge.
 This is not required for this challenge, but may be helpful for testing your solution.

 * *May I use R or other analytics programming languages to solve the challenge?*
 While you may use any programming language to complete the challenge, it's important that your implementation scales to handle large amounts of data.
 Many applicants have found that R is unable to process data in a scalable fashion, so it may be more practical to use another language.